ai4soc-at-icsoc/ai4soc-at-icsoc.github.io/source/_posts/workshop-accepted.md

 Don't miss this opportunity to be part of a dynamic and innovative workshop at ICSOC 2024.
 We look forward to your contributions and participation in making the AI4SOC Workshop a resounding success.

-See you in Garmath, Tunisia at ICSOC 2024!
+See you in Gammarth, Tunisia at ICSOC 2024!

 ---